AriFordsham/GHCWiki/commentary/coding-style.md

 These kind of code snippets are extremely helpful to illustrate the point in a concrete way.
 Other ways of making the comment concrete are:

-- Cite a particular Trac ticket that this bit of code deals with
+- Cite a particular ticket that this bit of code deals with
 - Cite a test case in the test suite that illustrates it

 ### Longer comments or architectural commentary